rubenayla/LEXOR/decisions.md

     - VOS - Verb Object Subject: Action-centric, natural with the world, the relevant part is the action, the verb, what you want to know first.
 Having always the same structure improves cognitive flow.
         - Matches programming structures: `verb(object, subject)`, `eat(apple, person)`.
         - To distinguish between the object and the subject, the subject will be marked in some way.
+- Don't conjugate verbs, use short pronouns instead (personal, and more types)
+    - It's the same thing, just in a separate word.